Polar sport zones

 Benefits of Running Index:

-emphasises the positive effects of good training sessions and resting days.
+emphasizes the positive effects of good training sessions and resting days.

 monitors fitness and performance development at different heart rate levels - not only during maximal performance.